-greatly.
-The Rajah was the spur of every noble work, and the Wuzeer the curb to every rash or impracticable project.
+Wuzeer the curb to every rash or impracticable project.

 In a country some way from Rajah Vicram's there lived a little Queen, called Anar Ranee (the Pomegranate Queen).
-Her father and mother reigned over the Pomegranate country, and for her they had made a beautiful garden.
+Her father and mother reigned over the Pomegranate country, and for her they made a beautiful garden.
 In the middle of the garden was a lovely pomegranate tree, bearing three large pomegranates.
-They opened in the centre, and in each was a little bed.
-In one of them Anar Ranee used to sleep, and in the pomegranates on either side, slept two of her maids.